vuxcode/pr1-project-crowcoders/time-report.md

 **Friday, 2025-05-16**
 - (1,5 hrs.
 Both).
 Adjusting various aspects of the website and program such as; colors, spacing of text, text content, win notif timer, documentation/comments. <br> Still need a logo, validate code (and write project summary & user instructions).

+  Attended the last workshop in school.
+Showed the working program and the website at its current state.
+Did a quick run-down on how some parts of the code for the program worked (ex. the win function, and the arrow function I used for the timeOut of the win notif).
+Spent the rest of the workshop fixing smaller things like spacing on the contact form.